tum-ei-eda/transform_allocs_static/python/README.md

 # id_sep.py
 Use this to plot **StatBufMapper** information from the hook process.

-# ptr_total.py
-Use this to plot **StatIDMapper** information from the hook process.

 The plots from this script give a better prespective on the allocated pointers.
-(Notice the colormap used)
+(Notice the colormap used).
+Please look into [/figs](/figs/id_17_43_26_2021-03-26.png) for an example

 # offseter.py
 Return offset in two different methods from datasheet used on **ptr_total.py**.